jrpool/jsonresume-theme-a11y/README.md

 The `data` value must be an array of arrays.
 Each inner array must contain at least 2 elements, the first being a string and the others being stringables.

 The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
-The headings will be the first elements of the inner arrays, or, if possible, their legend conversions.
+The headings will be the first elements of the inner arrays, or, if possible, their conversions.

 #### Top-headed table (`tableTopHead`)

 The `data` value must be an array of arrays.
 The first inner array must be an array of strings, and any and all subsequent inner arrays must be arrays of stringables.

 The property will be rendered as a table whose top row contains headings, centered and not bordered.
-The headings will be the elements of the first inner array or, if possible, their legend conversion.
+The headings will be the elements of the first inner array or, if possible, their conversion.

-### Invocation

-You can exercise additional control over the execution of the application, beyond what the `resume` command allows.

-For this additional control, clone the application’s repository into a local directory and execute the application as follows:

-`node index [source file] [output file]`

-This command will use this theme to render the specified source file and will output the rendering to the specified output file.